Pregnancy Discrimination Act: History of the act

 The law was passed as a direct response to the United States Supreme Court decision in General Electric Company v.
 Gilbert (1976), in which the Court held that pregnancy discrimination was not a form of sex discrimination under the Civil Rights Act of 1964.

 In March 2015, the Supreme Court of the United States' decision in Young v.
 United Parcel Service, provided additional clarity on whether and when employers are required to provide work-related accommodations to pregnant employees.
 The lawsuit stemmed from United Parcel Service's refusal to accommodate a 20-pound lifting restriction of a driver during her pregnancy.
-Because oung could not lift the required 70 pounds for drivers, UPS did not allow her to work.
+Because Young could not lift the required 70 pounds for drivers, UPS did not allow her to work.
 Young provided evidence that a number of employees received accommodations while suffering similar or more serious disabilities.
 According to the testimony of one UPS employee, the only time a light-duty request seemed to become an issue occurred when the request was made by a pregnant employee.
 The Court held that a pregnant employee can make a prima facie, meaning a plausible case of discrimination, by showing that "she belongs to the protected class, that she sought accommodation, that the employer did not accommodate her."
 The Court further held that a plaintiff can meet a summary judgement standard "by providing evidence that the employer accommodates a large percentage of nonpregnant workers while failing to accommodate a large percentage of pregnant workers."